theted/take-home-exercise/README.md

 ## Before Starting

 - ❗️ **Make sure you commit all changes to the master branch!**
+- Please commit regularily, so we can understand your thought process
 - Don't worry about performance.
 We won't deduct points for big-O runtime or space efficiency.
 - Take your time.
 Prioritize correctness, and show us how you usually code in a production setting.
 - To start, go to http://localhost:4001/graphql.
 This will pull up a GUI called [GraphQL Playground](https://github.com/prisma/graphql-playground) that lets you fire `GraphQL` queries against your api.